 If your WIC 781 petition is denied, you may try again at a later date.

 But in order to help ensure that your petition is granted the first time, it is advisable to consult with an experienced California juvenile crimes defense attorney who is familiar with California’s juvenile court system.

 Deferred entry of judgment

-If, as a minor, you were granted a Penal Code 1000 PC drug diversion — and successfully completed the program, then that the record of the juvenile incident should be dismissed--and your juvenile record with respect to that particular case should be automatically sealed.
+If, as a minor, you were granted a Penal Code 1000 PC drug diversion (and successfully completed the program) then the record of the juvenile incident should be dismissed.
+And your juvenile record with respect to that particular case should be automatically sealed.